TLW's Tennis Historyscope

 On July 8, 1995 Stefanie Maria "Steffi" Graf (1969-) of Germany defeats Arantxa Sanchez Vicario of Spain 4-6, 6-1, 7-5 to win the Wimbledon women's single title; on July 9 Pete Sampras (1971-) of the U.S. defeats Boris Becker 6-7, 6-2, 6-4, 6-2 to win the men's title.

-In 1997 the $254M Arthur Ashe Stadium in Flushing, Queens, N.Y. opens, replacing Louis Armstrong Stadium as the primary venue for the U.S. Open tennis tournament; the other stadium in Queens, Shea Stadium, is a permutation?
+In 1997 the $254M Arthur Ashe Stadium in Flushing, Queens, N.Y. opens, replacing Louis Armstrong Stadium as the primary venue for the U.S. Open tennis tournament, becoming the largest tennis stadium on Earth (cap.
+23,771); the other stadium in Queens, Shea Stadium, is a permutation?

 Never heard of vs. Who's that?
 On July 4, 1998 the Wimbledon women's singles match is played by two no-names, and Czech player Jana Novotna (1968-) defeats French player Nathalie Tauziat 6-4, 7-6; on July 5 Pete Sampras of the U.S. defeats Goran Ivanisevich of Croatia in five sets for his 5th Wimbleton and 11th Grand Slam win.